Sukinda: Natural Resources

 Sukinda has an abundance of chromite, around 97% of India's total deposits.

 The valley is abundant in the deposits of chromite and has the largest open cast chromite ore mines in the world.
 Around 12 mines operate in the area without proper environmental controls, and pollution caused by the mines is a major health hazard.

 60% of the drinking water contains hexavalent chromium at levels more than double international standards and as per an Indian health group estimations 84.75% of deaths in the mining areas — where regulations are non-existent — are due to chromite-related diseases.
 There has been virtually no attempt to clean up the contamination.
 Sukinda is also on the list of the most polluted cities in the world.

 Tourist Places

-Near to sukinda there is lot of tourist places and those are well connected with road ways: Bramhani River bridge, Lord Jagannath Temple in Hatibari village, Chandaneswar Mahadev Temple in Kaitha village, Sun rise and sun set view point from Kaitha village, Maa Mangala Temple in Kaitha village, apart from that there are lot of mountains for tracking purpose (Mahagiri, Tamaka, Badasuli, Sunajhar).Beautiful Ashokajhara waterfall inside dense forest and a temple.
+Near to Sukinda, there are tourist places which are connected by road ways: Bramhani River bridge, Lord Jagannath Temple in Hatibari village, Chandaneswar Mahadev Temple in Kaitha village, Sun rise and sun set view point from Kaitha village, Maa Mangala Temple in Kaitha village, apart from that there are lot of mountains for tracking purpose (Mahagiri, Tamaka, Badasuli, Sunajhar).Beautiful Ashokajhara waterfall inside dense forest and a temple.
 Ragada Dam, nature's best view can found on foot hill of Nagada Hills.